Choconaut/TankGame/README.md

 - [Project Structure](#project-structure)

 ## Features
-- Player-Controlled Tank: Navigate through the battlfield and engage enemy tanks.
+- Player-Controlled Tank: Navigate through the battlefield and engage enemy tanks.
 - AI-Tanks: AI opponents that track and attack the player and allied tanks.
 - Obstacle Interaction: Walls and obstacles that tanks and missiles cannot pass through.
 - Power-Ups: Collectible items like medpacks to restore currentHealth.